Packing odd $T$-joins with at most two terminals: Organization of the proof

 {\bf (2)} Let $B$ be a minimum cover.
 Note $B\neq E(G)$, for otherwise every edge of $B$ is an odd $T$-join and so $(G,\Sigma,T)$ packs, which is not the case.
 If $T=\emptyset$ then let $\Omega\in E-B$.
 Otherwise, $T=\{s,t\}$.
 Then we can pick $\Omega\in (\delta(s)\cup \delta(t))- B$.
 For otherwise, $\delta(s)\cup \delta(t)\subseteq B$ and thus $\delta(s)\cup\delta(t)=\delta(s)=\delta(t)$, which by (1) implies that $E(G)=\delta(s)$, a contradiction.

 {\bf (3)} Suppose otherwise.
 Remove some $\tau-1$ pairwise disjoint odd $T$-join in $(G,\Sigma,T)$.
-Observe that what is left is an odd $T$-join because $(G,\Sigma,T)$ is Eulerian.
+By remark~\ref{BG-min-cover}~(2), what is left is an odd $T$-join.
 Hence, one can actually find $\tau$ pairwise disjoint odd $T$-joins in $(G,\Sigma,T)$, contradicting the fact that $(G,\Sigma,T)$ does not pack.

 {\bf (4)} Add two parallel edges $\Omega_1,\Omega_2$ to $\Omega$ of the same parity as $\Omega$ to obtain Eulerian $(G',\Sigma',T)$.
 By the choice of $\Omega$, $B$ remains a minimum cover for $(G',\Sigma',T)$, so $\tau(G',\Sigma',T)=\tau$.
 Since $|V(G')|=|V(G)|$ and $|E(G')|>|E(G)|$ and since $(G,\Sigma,T)$ is an extremal counterexample, $(G',\Sigma',T)$ packs.
 Hence, $(G',\Sigma',T)$ contains a set $L_1,L_2,\ldots,L_{\tau}$ of pairwise disjoint odd $T$-joins.
 All of $\Omega, \Omega_1$ and $\Omega_2$ must be used by the odd $T$-joins in $L_1,L_2,\ldots,L_{\tau}$, say by $L_1,L_2,L_3$, since otherwise one finds at least $\tau-1$ disjoint odd $T$-joins in $(G,\Sigma,T)$, contradicting (3).
 Then $(L_1, (L_2\cup\{\Omega\})-\{\Omega_1\}, (L_3\cup\{\Omega\})-\{\Omega_2\},L_4,\ldots,L_\tau)$ is the required $(\Omega,\tau)$-packing.